-Reservoir teams obtain a better understanding of well production when real-time well monitoring data can be acquired and visualized in context of the geologic formations and changing reservoir conditions.
-Based on this information, engineers can assess the effectiveness and efficiency of current production strategies and continually make adjustments to optimize recovery.
-Reservoir teams can gain an even greater understanding of the factors that influence production when well monitoring data is visualized and animated to show changing reservoir conditions over time.
+Reservoir teams obtain a better understanding of well production when real-time well monitoring data can be acquired and visualized in context of the geologic structure, lithology and changing reservoir conditions.
+Based on this information, engineers and geoscientists can assess the effectiveness and efficiency of current production strategies and continually make adjustments to optimize recovery.
+Reservoir teams can gain an even greater understanding of the factors that influence production when well monitoring data is visualized and animated, in DGI’s CoViz 4D, to show changing reservoir conditions over time.

 Real-Time Well Monitoring of Production

-Depicting production data spatially linked to specific wells, can gives production engineers an immediate understanding of recovery efficiency, allowing comparisons of results across wells, and even across fields.
+Depicting production data spatially linked to specific wells in DGI’s CoViz 4D can give production engineers an immediate understanding of recovery efficiency, allowing comparisons of results across wells, and even across fields.
 Three-dimensional vertical “production towers” reflect changing production data for each well and can optionally include quantitative data alongside.
 By default, towers are positioned at the bottom of well paths.
 As production data changes from hour to hour, day to day, week to week, the towers grow and shrink vertically.

 Towers indicate daily gas, oil, and water production data allowing production engineers to easily monitor and compare results.